davidlcassidy/travel-wallet/README.md

 - Loyalty Program Interface - Provides users the ability add, view, edit, and delete loyalty programs
 - Credit Card Interface - Provides users the ability add, view, edit, and delete credit cards

 Along with these three interfaces, there are two buttons located on the top of the main screen.
-The first is the Owners button allowing the user to manage multiple program/card owners.
+The first is the Users button allowing the user to manage multiple program/card users.
 The second is a dropdown menu where the user can modify app settings, open a summary report, view the developer's note, and upgrade to Travel Wallet Pro if they have not already.

 ### Notifications Interface